 (Like compressed oxygen, nitrous oxide (laughing gas) or compressed carbon dioxide cylinders for carbonating water)

 (Like solvents, paints, nail polish or nail polish remover)

 (Like hydrogen peroxide for bleaching hair, two-component adhesives (glue) or fibreglass repair kits)

 (Like blood tests, tissue samples, cell samples or biopsies used in medical trials)

 (Like bleach or drain cleaner)

-If you’re not sure whether they are or not, ask the manufacturer or supplier for a Safety Data Sheet (SDS).
-If it shows or mentions a UN number in chapter 14, you’re shipping dangerous goods.
+If you’re not sure if the items you're shipping are dangerous goods or not, ask the manufacturer or supplier for a Safety Data Sheet (SDS).
+If it shows or mentions a UN number under Chapter 14, then you’re shipping dangerous goods.

-Check out our video on how to ship dangerous goods.
+Check out our page on how to ship dangerous goods.
 Alternatively, your chosen shipping carrier should be able to provide you with all the information you need.